marczz/mzlinux_pages/text_processing/emacs.md

     allows you to install and manage elisp code for Emacs.
     It supports  different types of sources including elpa packages, git, privately hosted code ....
-    El get  is able to install the packages, update them and remove them, it will also init them for you. _el-get_ is less useful than previously, because newer package managers like {{< iref "#cask" "Cask" >}},
+    El get  is able to install the packages, update them and remove them, it will also init them for you.

+    _el-get_ is nowady less useful than previously, because newer package managers like {{< iref "#cask" "Cask" >}},
     {{< iref "#straight" "Straight" >}}, {{< iref "#borg" "Borg" >}},
     {{< iref "#quelpa"  "Quelpa" >}} allow the use of any git repository.